 The practice's appointment system was efficient and met patients' needs.
-Patients could get an appointment quickly if in pain.
+Patients could get an appointment quickly if they were in pain.

-Staff considered patients' different needs and had plans for refurbishment to make improvements to the premises to provide step free access and disabled access facilities.
+Staff considered patients' different needs and had made reasonable adjustments to the premises to provide step free access and disabled access facilities.